Rings of Power: The Seven

 Sauron recovered the Seven Rings from information provided by Celebrimbor, and gave them to the leaders of the seven kindreds of the Dwarves: Durin's Folk (Longbeards), Firebeards, Broadbeams, Ironfists, Stiffbeards, Blacklocks, and Stonefoots, though a tradition of Durin's Folk claimed that Durin received his ring from the Elven-smiths.
 Over the years, Sauron was able to recover only three of the Seven rings from the Dwarves.
 The last of the three was seized from Thráin II during his captivity in Dol Guldur.
 Gandalf recounts to Frodo that the remaining four were consumed by dragons.
 Before the outbreak of the War of the Ring, an envoy from Sauron attempted to bribe Dain II Ironfoot of the Lonely Mountain with the three surviving rings and the lost realm of Moria in exchange for information leading to the recovery of the One Ring, but Dain refused.

 The Nine

 Sauron gave Nine of the Rings of Power to leaders of Men, who became "mighty in their day, kings, sorcerers, and warriors of old".
 They gained unending lifespans, and the ability to see things in worlds invisible to mortal Men.
 One by one, the Men fell to the power of the One Ring; by the end of the Second Age, all nine had become invisible ring-wraiths – the Nazgûl, Sauron's most terrible servants.
 In particular, they helped him search for the One Ring, to which they were powerfully attracted.

-Saruman's Ring

-In the chapter ‘The Council of Elrond’, Gandalf had mentioned that during his conversation with Saruman, the White Wizard wore a ring on his finger and declared himself the 'Ring-maker'.
-Possibly, Saruman indeed forged a magical ring comparable in power to the lesser rings.
-If so, his ring most likely lost its power after the destruction of the One Ring too.
-Whatever the case, however, Saruman's ring was never mentioned again later in the book.